| | |

 * Extract the data you need from the database on a regular basis so

-you're not making queries against the full database, complete with
+you're not making queries against the full database,

 information that attackers will find interesting.

-* Greatly restrict and audit what you do allow between the web server and
+* Greatly restrict and audit what you do allow between the web

 database.